 Your search results will be displayed as an overview.
-By default, they are presented in grid form, in order of relevance.
 Select a result to see more detailed information.

 Grid view provides the following information for each search result:

 - Title and/or representation of the trade mark

 - Trade mark number or application number